Spikes-2212-Programming-Guild/SpikesLib2-Examples/src/main/java/frc/robot/subsystems/gripper/README.md

-# Things you may have to do
+# Things you might have to do

 - Change the ports in [RobotMap](RobotMap.java)
 - Change the type of MotorController in [Gripper](Gripper.java)